Know Your Rights: Tenants and COVID-19

 My landlord filed a new eviction case against me after March 11, 2020.
 What will happen?

-Landlords are prohibited from filing eviction cases until the end of the public health emergency and 60 days after the end of the public health emergency.
+Landlords are prohibited from filing eviction cases until the end of the public health emergency and 60 days after the end of the public health emergency, except for limited public safety exceptions.
 When the public emergency ends, you should receive a notice from the Court with your court date.
 You should attend your court date, even if you think your landlord should not have filed an eviction case.
 You should also consult an attorney, if possible.
 Your landlord is also required you to serve you with Court papers.

 Will my landlord be able to impose late fees after the public health emergency?